SkynetLabs/skynet-docs/source/includes/_updating.md

 Please do a search for affected functions in your code and make sure you prepend `async` if you expect the functions to be blocking.

-### client.portalUrl is now an async method instead of a variable
+### portalUrl is now an async method instead of a variable

 ```javascript
 const portalUrl = client.portalUrl;